haywardgg/variety-gamer-score/README.md

-This version may differ slightly from the version on VarietyGamer.win
+This is cut down version on VarietyGamer.win (no database support, etc)

 # 🎮✨ Variety Gamer Score